 After you provide the incident details to your insurance company, the next step is a vehicle inspection, if needed.
 An insurance claims adjuster or appraiser will evaluate your car’s damage and determine whether it can be repaired.

 If the car can be repaired, the adjuster will provide an estimate for repair costs and may give you a list of nearby auto body shops.
 If you have an auto body or repair shop you prefer to use, the insurance company may be able to honor that request.

 From there, the body shop will determine how long the repair will take.

 The insurance company may pay the repair shop directly or instead pay you so you can handle the repair bill yourself.

 Scenario #2: Replacement

-If the damage is extensive, the adjuster may determine that the car is a total loss.
+If the vehicle damage is extensive, the insurance adjuster may determine that the car is a total loss.
 This means that the cost to repair your car is greater than the value of the car itself, or the vehicle is unable to be safely repaired.
 In this case, the insurance company may compensate you (or your finance company, if you finance or lease your car) for the actual cash value — the market value of the car at the time of the accident.

 With a theft, your comprehensive coverage can work in a similar way.
 You or your finance company may get compensated for either the actual cash value or replacement cost value, depending on the policy you have.
 With a replacement cost value policy, the insurer may pay you for the cost of a new car that is the same make and model as your totaled car.